-17. Training of Staff, Peripatetic Teachers, Volunteers, Parent Readers and Governors
+21. Training of Staff and Governors

-The DSL organises training for all staff and peripatetic teachers every three years from the Wandsworth Children's Services.
-Last training took place in Sept 2017.
-Any new member of staff, peripatetic teacher, parent reader or governor has to have completed training in child protection and safeguarding/radicalisation (either face-to-face or online training) and to be aware of the school's practice together with who the DSLs are.
+The DSL ensures that all staff are annually trained on the updates KCSiE.
+Any new member of staff or Governor has to complete training in child protection and safeguarding/radicalisation (either face-to-face or online training) and to be aware of the School's practice together with who the DSLs are.

-All staff, governors, parent readers, peripatetic teachers and volunteers are provided with a copy of 'Keeping Children Safe in Education Part 1 and Annex A: Information for all school and college staff', Sept 2019 and they have to sign to say they have read and understood this document along with the Finton House child protection and safeguarding policy.
-This is reissued to everyone at the start of each academic year.
+All staff, governors, parent readers, peripatetic teachers and volunteers have been provided with a copy of 'KCSiE' Part One and Annex A: Information for all school and college staff', Sept 2022.
+Those staff who do not work directly with children read either Part One or Annex A (a condensed version of Part One).
+They have signed to say they have read and understood this document along with the Finton House Child Protection and Safeguarding policy.
+The above updated documents are reissued to everyone at the start of the academic year.

-During the weekly staff meeting there is usually training on an aspect of safeguarding and child protection and the training notes/presentation is circulated to all staff afterwards.
-Within these sessions, there is training to ensure that staff understand 'Keeping Children Safe in Education', are updated on changes to policy, Wandsworth and Early Help procedures and to reinforce aspects of the policy and other relevant policies.
-There are also email updates circulated to staff on any changes or information from Wandsworth.
+There is weekly staff training and updates on an aspect of safeguarding, child protection and online safety.
+The training notes/presentation is circulated to all staff on Frog (VLP) and staff sign to confirm they have been compliant.
+This training ensures that staff understand 'KCSiE', are updated on changes to policy, Wandsworth's Children's Social Care and Early Help procedures and to reinforce aspects of the policy and other relevant policies.
+There are also email updates circulated to staff on any changes or information from Wandsworth or the DfE.
 We recognise that there is a variety of expertise within the staff team and will provide opportunities for staff to contribute to and shape safeguarding arrangements and policy.

-At Upper School, Lower School, Assistant and Specialist Teacher meetings there is a safeguarding item on agenda and this provides staff with the opportunity to discuss safeguarding and child protection arrangements in the school.
+At weekly meetings there is a safeguarding item on agenda and this provides staff with the opportunity to discuss safeguarding and child protection arrangements in the School.
 The Governor with responsibility for child protection and safeguarding carries out spot checks each term through questioning a range of staff on their level of understanding with regard to recent training provided.
-The annual Wandsworth audit, which governors, parent readers, peripatetic teachers and staff complete, is also used as a tool to access the level of understanding and to identify future training.
+The audit, which governors, parent readers, peripatetic teachers and staff complete, is also used as a tool to access the level of understanding and to identify future training.

 The DSL, Deputy DSLs and Head receive Level 3 training every two years.
 Training covers interagency working, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children.
-The DSL and Deputy DSLs attend Wandsworth meetings and specific training provided for DSLs each academic year.
+The DSL and Deputy DSLs attend Wandsworth twilight meetings and specific training provided each academic year (this equates to a least one day per year).
 The Deputy DSL in the EYFS receives two yearly training with specific focus on the EYFS.